sictweb/bti425-2020/graded-work/assign2.md

 Also, when the component loads, the code must fetch the languages collection so that they can be rendered in an item-selection control (e.g. a drop-down list or whatever).
 The user must be able to select the language of this specific translation.

-> The language code must be from the professor's sample solution for the web API.
+> The language code must be from the "/api/languages" resource in the professor's web API sample solution.

 In the `select option` element group, the visible text on the item-selection control must be the language name.
 The non-displayed value attribute must be the language code (which ends up getting stored in the database).